simoninireland/epyc/doc/hdf5labnotebook.rst

 forgiving, in the sense that it requires a fixed set of keys in the dict, each of which is always mapped to a value of a given type, with those types being more constrained than those of Python.
-This is as one would expect, or course, since HDF5 is essentially an archive format whose files need to be readable by a range of tools over a long period.
+This is as one would expect, of course, since HDF5 is essentially an archive format whose files need to be readable by a range of tools over a long period.
 Nevertheless we somehow have to map between these two views, and ``epyc`` supports two choices.